-Pattern Absences: Unscheduled absences the day before or after a scheduled holiday, vacation, or personal day; on a desirable day off, a specific day of the week, or a weekend; a specific or unique work day; or as sick leave or other paid time off is accrued.
+Pattern Absences: Unscheduled absences the day before or after a scheduled holiday, vacation, or personal day; on a desirable day off, a specific day of the week, or a weekend; a specific or unique work day; or as earned sick or vacation leave is accrued.

-Scheduled Absence: A scheduled absence occurs when an employee requests and is approved to take time off in accordance with library policies.
-Some examples of scheduled absences include approved vacation, personal holidays, jury duty, military related bereavement leave, and FMLA leave.
+Scheduled/Excused Absence: A scheduled absence occurs when an employee requests and is approved to take time off in accordance with library policies.
+Some examples of scheduled absences include approved vacation or sick leave, jury duty, military related bereavement leave, and FMLA leave.
+Employees must take earned sick or vacation leave for every absence unless otherwise allowed by MCLS policy (e.g. Administrative Leave, Emergency/Disaster Leave, Funeral Leave, Holiday Leave, Jury Duty/Court Witness Leave, FMLA Leave or Military Leave).

-Tardy: Failure to report to assigned work area and be prepared to start work at scheduled start time, including returning from breaks and meal periods.
+Unexcused Tardy: Failure to report to assigned work area and be prepared to start work at scheduled start time, including returning from breaks and meal periods without credible or acceptable reason.

-Unscheduled Absence: Failure to report to work on a scheduled workday or working less than half of a scheduled workday due to tardiness or leaving early without an approved time off request.
-Some examples of unscheduled absences include absences due to car trouble, caring for an ill family member, and home emergency.
+Unscheduled Absences: Failure to report to work or leaving early on a scheduled workday without a prior approved time off request, or working less than half of a scheduled workday due to tardiness.
+Some examples of unscheduled absences include absences due to car trouble, unexpected illness, caring for an ill family member, and home emergency.